robocorp/example-parse-pdf-invoice/README.md

 > When all the options above fail (or provide inaccurate data), it is time to employ a
 > Machine Learning model specially trained to detect and structure fields of interest
-> from the provided input file, be it a text-based or even image.
+> from the provided input file, be it text-based or even image.